cfc-f18-rcos-tweets/twitter-ingest/README.md

 - View the application at `localhost:3000` and the MongoExpress admin interface at `localhost:8081`

 **Notes:**

-I used [mongoose](https://github.com/Automattic/mongoose) as a means to connect with MongoDB and define a schema for the tweets data we want to store.
-I used the `Schema.insertMany()` method provided by mongoose to quickly insert multiple documents into the database, rather than doing `Schema.create()` for each tweet.
+I used [mongoose](https://github.com/Automattic/mongoose) as a means to connect with MongoDB and define a schema for the tweets data we want to store in Node.js.

 When querying for tweets, I pull the data from MongoDB in descending order of `createdAt` so the newest tweets in the database will be displayed first.